HuckinB/laravel-formbuilder/README.md

 // get the user's submissions
 $user->submissions;

-// or use static methods on the jazmy\FormBuilder\Models\Form class
+// or use static methods on the huckinb\FormBuilder\Models\Form class
 $user_forms = Form::getForUser($user); // returns a paginated resultset

-// the jazmy\FormBuilder\Models\Submission class also has a static method for getting the submissions
+// the huckinb\FormBuilder\Models\Submission class also has a static method for getting the submissions
 // that belong to a user
 $my_submissions = Submission::getForUser($user); // returns a paginated resultset
 ```